-Chris Kyle-Heartwarming Aftermath Of A Great Man
+Chris Kyle-Heartwarming Tribute to a Great Man

 We have been asked to share this story.
-Ive had the opportunity to have dinner with Taya and many SEAL team members.
+I’ve had the opportunity to have dinner with Taya and many SEAL team members.
 It was a huge honor and humbling experience to be in a room full of so many brave men and women.
 For that I share the following store.
-RIP Chris Kyle, never forgotten!
-Honor him by reading the whole article please….

 Chris Kyle became the armed services number #1 sniper of all time.

 Not something he was happy about, other than the

 fact that in so doing, he saved a lot of American lives.